 It is also important to note that, if your priority date will not be current for some time, premium processing may not help, as you cannot adjust your status until your priority date is current, even if your I-140 is approved.
 Also, premium processing will not increase your chances of having your petition approved.
 Speak with your immigration attorney to learn if this option is right for your case.

-There are a number of benefits to having an EB-3 visa, including:
+There are several benefits to having an EB-3 visa, including:

 • Permanent residency in the U.S.